SteveT3ch/100-days-of-code/log.md

 This is the second day working at it.
 It frustrates me to no end that I still don't have it down yet.
 I got help from my brother who took CS and worked through a recursive way to go about doing it, but there are still some things inadequate about my solution.
 I really need to reinforce my algorithm problem-solving skills.
 I feel so useless as I am now.
 It makes all that cookbook-style coding I've been doing feel meaningless.

+### Day 63: October 24, 2018 - Wednesday

+**Today's Progress**:

+Read Think Like A Programmer.

+**Thoughts**:

+I was out for quite a bit and had other things to finish up, so I read Think Like A Programmer while on the go.
+It barely counts as work but I didn't want to skip a day completely.